rkuma183/wilsonmar.github.io/_posts/2016-03-03-git-commands-and-statuses.md

 specifies local files which
 Git should not send up to the team GitHub repo.

+*** An additional Git push is necessary to send tags to GitHub.
+Such tags need to be created with a <strong>-a (dash a)</strong> parameter which designates commit to be created with the tag.

 <img layout="responsive" alt="git-commands-v05-650x296-221kb.jpg" width="650" height="296" src="https://cloud.githubusercontent.com/assets/300046/18370667/1d8d43c2-75ec-11e6-8d3e-46aabf3fae9d.jpg">